-In accordance with Government Auditing Standards, we have also issued our report dated December 6, 2021 on our consideration of the District's internal control over the Bond Construction Funds (Measure E, February 2008 and Measure LB, June 2016) financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated November 28, 2022 on our consideration of the District's internal control over the Bond Construction Funds (Measure E, February 2008 and Measure LB, June 2016) financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over the Bond Construction Funds (Measure E, February 2008 and Measure LB, June 2016) financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over the Bond Construction Funds (Measure E, February 2008 and Measure LB, June 2016) financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over the Bond Construction Funds (Measure E, February 2008 and Measure LB, June 2016) financial reporting and Measure LB, June 2016) financial reporting and compliance.